-1. Analysis and Evaluation process
+1. Evaluation process

 We engaged an outside professional organization, Anderson Mori & Tomotsune, to conduct the analysis and evaluation from an independent and objective standpoint.
-Based on the results, the Audit & Supervisory Board conducted a self-evaluation and discussed key matters.
+We had discussions at Audit & Supervisory Board meetings based on (a) questionnaires for all Audit & Supervisory Board members (28 items), (b) individual interviews with all Audit & Supervisory Board members, and (c) results of the evaluation and findings by the outside professional organization.